What is yoga?

 It is situated in the abdomen, the energy is centered in the navel.
 It governs assimilation (physical and mental), discernment, and consolidation.
 It moves from the periphery of the body to the center.

 Prana moves through the body via Nadis (channels, streams) every human has seventy-two thousand Nadis.
 There are seven sites in the body where all seventy-two thousand nadis intersect, those seven sites create a wheel of energy that make up the seven Chakras.
 Chakras don't "open" or "close" per se, the nadis (channels) get blocked not allowing the energy to flow through which creates an imbalance at that site.

 This chakra governs safety, survival, grounding, and the right to live.
 Family, community, instinct are the key players here.
 Lack of trust, being overly dependent, and indecisive are signs of a blockage in this chakra.

 This chakra governs emotions, creativity, and sexuality.
 Relationships, sensuality, movement, and flow are key players.
 Diminished sensuality, no motivation, and no connection to the world are signs of blockage in this chakra.

 This chakra governs will, social self, and power.
-Transformation, self-esteem, determination are the key players here.
+Transformation, self-esteem, and determination are the key players here.
 Lack of energy, insomnia, and eating disorders.
 A weakness here will hinder the development of all other chakras.

 This chakra governs compassion, love, and integration.
 Healing, nurturing, devotion, and forgiveness are key players here.
 Loneliness, inappropriate behavior, and a hard time sharing thought and feelings are signs of blockage in this chakra.